 Batt Laboratories Ltd has been founded by Professor Roger Batt BVSc, MSc, PhD, FRCVS, Diplomate ECVIM-CA who has an international reputation in veterinary internal medicine and has held senior posts in academia and industry.
 He is particularly well known for his clinical research which has led to the development of novel diagnostic tests and advances in the management of gastrointestinal diseases in small companion animals.

 In February 2015 BattLab partnered with the LABOKLIN family, a business owned by Veterinarian Dr Elisabeth Müller.
 This partnership has brought new investment to BattLab, the laboratory doubled in size and the range of tests offered by BattLab has been greatly increased.
-With hundreds of Veterinarians and skilled technicians working at over twenty-five laboratories over the globe, large investment in research and development and access to cutting edge technology has meant BattLab has gone from strength to strength.
+With hundreds of Veterinarians and skilled technicians operating in twenty-five countries globally, large investment in research and development and access to cutting edge technology has meant BattLab has gone from strength to strength.

 All of our reports are routinely accompanied by expert Veterinary advice, and our clinical pathologists are readily available to discuss results or provide further advice.
 We are happy to quote for any diagnostic test and always welcome feedback so we can ensure we provide the service you want.